Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

-The only thing I would suggest improving is the quality of the tents.
-A couple of zippers on my tent were broken – one would only close halfway and the second one would close only from the inside and only from one direction.
+The only thing that is keeping me from recommending them to you guys is saving on equipment.
+For instance, a couple of zippers on my tent were broken – one would only close halfway and the second one would close only from the inside and only from one direction.
 You might think this is no big deal, but trust me – it is!
 The gear is extremely important on the mountain – when you are not properly rested or are cold because of improper gear, this diminishes your chances of success right away.
 All details really matter up there.

-If this company is not a good fit for any reason, I have a couple of great companies that I can vouch for – they all have super professional, caring staff, new equipment, and the tourists were happy with them (I actually spoke to them for the purpose of being able to recommend some good companies for you):
+If they are not good fit for you for some reason/they are booked for your dates – here are the other companies you can rely on.
+They all have super professional, caring staff, new equipment, and the tourists were happy with them (I actually spoke to them for the purpose of being able to recommend some good companies for you):

 Machame vs Lemosho – which one to choose?

 This is a good question which I also asked myself when I was making the decision about my Kilimanjaro route.

 In short, Lemosho might be right for you if you know that you are prone to altitude sickness – this is the one that spares you the most.
 You will spend much more time on the mountain – 8 days/7 nights and there are other longer variations as well.

 If you think everything will be fine, then Machame is a great option as it also allows enough time to acclimatize – I personally found it has the ideal combination of difficulty, time and views!
 I had no regrets about my choice!

 What should you pack for Kilimanjaro?

 I have an entire post with all the items you will need to conquer Kilimanjaro, click here to read it.

 For instance, I forgot some pretty important things such as a towel and a thermos.
 Please go through my post in order to avoid my mistakes.

 Insurance for Kilimanjaro